vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/1_EXPLORING_THE_TANTRALOKA.md

 3

-grace (Saktipäta) that alone constitutes the driving force for the aspirant's movements and it is why the problems of bondage and emancipation assume a kind of primacy over other issues.
+grace (Saktipāta) that alone constitutes the driving force for the aspirant's movements and it is why the problems of bondage and emancipation assume a kind of primacy over other issues.
 Abhinava goes on positing that the basic purpose of the Tantraloka is inculcation of the 'intuitive awareness" (Pratibha - samvitti) which once thoroughly inculcated trans- forms the discursive perspective of mankind into the unitive one.
 Abhinava (and his commentator Jaya- ratha also) refutes the charge of being arrogant in self-eulogy, as to him it is just a statement of facts."

 1. इति ज्ञानचतुष्कं यत्सिद्धिमुक्तिमहोदयम् ।